inuyasha82/game-off-2012/README.md

 ## Technical informations

-The game is mainly an attempt for me to learn and understnad Dart Programmin Language [www.dartlang.org](http://www.dartlang.org).
+The game is mainly an attempt for me to learn and understnad Dart Programming Language [www.dartlang.org](http://www.dartlang.org).

 Actually there isn't official support in any browser to that language, but since there is a dart2js converter, it should work pretty well in any browser (maybe it could be slower than usual), but if you want you can download [Dartium](http://www.dartlang.org/dartium/) a special build of chrome with dart support.